rdkcentral/rdkb-halif-lpa/docs/pages/LpaHalSpec.md

 LPA HAL implementation should pass checks using any third party tools like `Coverity`, `Black duck`, `Valgrind` etc. without any issue to ensure quality.

-There should not be any memory leaks/corruption introduced by HAL and underneath 3rd party software implementation.
+Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.

 ## Licensing